Financial Services and Markets Authority (Belgium): Substantial shareholdings

 Having explained the FSMA's tasks in detail above.
 In details shareholders are required to notify their holdings to the FSMA when their stake exceeds or falls below certain thresholds.
 The initial threshold for the notification of substantial shareholdings in Belgium is 5%.

 Issuers having shares admitted to trading on a regulated market, for which Belgium is the home member state can stipulate additional notification thresholds, on the basis of article 18 of the law of 2 May 2007.

-Place in the world
+International affiliations

-The FSMA is a member of the European Securities and Markets Authority (ESMA) and of the European Insurance and Occupational Pensions Authority (EIOPA).
-The FSMA also takes part in the work of the European Systemic Risk Board (ESRB), chaired by the president of the European Central Bank.
-In addition, the FSMA is represented on the international bodies that coordinate supervision, such as the International Organization of Securities Commissions (IOSCO) and the International Organization of Pension Supervisors (IOPS).
+The FSMA is represented on the international bodies that coordinate supervision, such as the International Organization of Securities Commissions (IOSCO) and the International Organization of Pension Supervisors (IOPS).
 Finally, the FSMA has signed numerous bilateral and multilateral collaboration agreements with fellow supervisory authorities.
 The FSMA also sits on a number of supervisory colleges that coordinate the supervision of market infrastructures.